Beginner Guide: ATV Controls Explained (With Photos)

 Winch Switch

-If your ATV has a winch, a dedicated winch switch will be mounted on the handlebar.
-The switch has two positions: “OUT,” spool the winch rope out, and “IN,” which will spool the winch rope back in on the winch drum.
+If your ATV has a winch, there is a winch switch on the handlebars, typically on the left-hand side.
+The switch has two positions: “OUT,” which will spool the winch rope out, and “IN,” which will spool the winch rope back in on the winch drum.

 Related: How to Winch an ATV: A Step-by-Step Guide